Visit one of the world’s most famous ancient monuments

 There are an impressive variety of birds, mammals, and reptiles.
 Over 100 species of birds have been recorded and the area is an important staging point for migrant and over-wintering birds.
 The predators are crocodiles, monitor lizards, jackals, Hyena and desert fox.
 Other species of wildlife include Dorcas gazelle, and many other smaller desert mammals inhabit the shoreline and islands.

 Transient peasant fishermen fish the lake using traditional rowing boats; there is no modern commercial fishing.
 The residents are Desert Bedouin camel and sheep herdsmen who graze their flocks on the sparse vegetation growing on the shoreline.

 You will meet the desert Bedouin and the fishermen who are remarkably hospitable; they are just as interested in meeting you as you will be to meet them.
 An unforgettable and rewarding holiday experience.

-Information: Safari Boats & Crew PDF file with itinerary and cost: Itinerary & Cost
+Information: Safari Boats & Crew Send for a PDF file with itinerary and cost: Itinerary & Cost